China Europe International Business School

-Established under an agreement between the Chinese government and the European Commission in Shanghai in November 1994, CEIBS was the first business school in mainland China to offer a full-time MBA, an Executive MBA and a wide range of Executive Education programmes.
+Established under an agreement between the Chinese government and the European Commission in Shanghai in November 1994, CEIBS was the first business school in mainland China to offer a full-time MBA in China, an Executive MBA and a wide range of Executive Education programmes (e.g. full time MBA programme in English, part-time Global EMBA (GEMBA) programme in English).
 CEIBS follows the European model of business schools.

-Its MBA programme has consistently ranked amongst the best in the world.
+CEIBS was the first business school on the Chinese mainland to be accredited by both EQUIS and AACSB.
+The CEIBS Global EMBA (GEMBA) programme is ranked #1 worldwide by the Financial Times.
+The CEIBS MBA programme has ranked in the top 25 of the Financial Times' annual ranking for over 20 consecutive years (2005-2025), including nine consecutive years as #1 in Asia.
+CEIBS offers MBA, Finance MBA, EMBA, Global EMBA, HEMBA, DBA (Switzerland), and Executive Education programmes.
+The China Europe International Business School (CEIBS) offers top-ranked English-taught programs: Global Executive MBA (GEMBA): Ranked No. 1 worldwide in the Financial Times Executive MBA ranking for 2024.
+Full-Time MBA: Recognized as the No. 1 English-taught MBA program in Asia and ranked #12 globally by the Financial Times in 2025.

 History

 The school's predecessor, the China-EC Management Institute (CEMI), was launched in Beijing in 1984.
-After CEIBS was formally established in 1994 in collaboration with its partners European Foundation for Management Development (EFMD) and Shanghai Jiao Tong University, it later moved to Minhang in Shanghai.
+After CEIBS was formally established in 1994 in collaboration with its partners European Foundation for Management Development and Shanghai Jiao Tong University.
 In 1994, CEIBS opened its main campus in Shanghai's Pudong district.

-In May 2009 CEIBS started an EMBA programme in Ghana, being the first Asian business school to start such a programme in Africa.
+In May 2009, CEIBS started an EMBA programme in Ghana, being the first Asian business school to start such a programme in Africa.
 CEIBS was also the first Asian business school, and one of the very few around the globe, to become carbon neutral in 2011.
 In 2009, CEIBS became the first Chinese business school to make the world's Top 10 MBA ranking compiled by the FT.

 In November 2015, CEIBS announced that it had acquired the Lorange Institute of Business of Zurich for 16.5 million Swiss francs, with plans to train over 200 Chinese managers per month.

 The CEIBS Diaries

 In June 2022, a 12-part series of posts detailing the negative experience of international students at CEIBS was published on Reddit by an account claiming to be a group of CEIBS MBA alumni.

+The European President of CEIBS Dominique Turpin acknowledged the CEIBS Diaries but vowed the school would learn from its missteps.